 Of course, even when the game doesn’t crap out, bugs are still very much a part of its being, even a mechanic of their own in some respects.
-The creature meshes are designed to have a maximum amount of flexibility in some areas and minimal flexibility in others, as evidenced by certain creature’s abilities to get stuck between trees and hover-step over low walls.
+The creature meshes are designed to have a maximum amount of flexibility in some areas and minimal flexibility in others, as evidenced by certain creature’s abilities to get stuck between trees or phase through and hover-step over low walls.
 The Titanoboas are particularly good at contorting their spines in unholy ways to climb up cave walls and over rocks.
-Dead creatures have that always popular tendency to stick to things so their bodies resemble the skull in Holbein’s The Ambassadors, and many creatures will periodically phase through objects.
+Dead creatures have that always-popular tendency to stick to things as ragdolls so their bodies resemble the skull in Holbein’s The Ambassadors.

-The glitches in ARK cause it to occasionally break that cardinal rule.
-The creatures themselves are difficult to deal with if you encounter something new, as many of them have unique abilities that can royally fuck you over, but these mechanics are at least consistent enough that you can rely on them working in a particular way once you’ve encountered a particular creature a few times.
+The glitches in ARK cause it to occasionally break that cardinal rule of consistency.
+New creatures are difficult to deal with, as many of them have unique abilities that can royally fuck you over, but these mechanics are at least predictable enough that you can rely on them working in a particular way once you’ve encountered the same creature a few times.
 If you walk too close to an aggressive creature and it sees you, it will chase you.
 If you hit something, it will probably hit back.
 The times you can sneak past a tyrannosaur or walk through a leech-infested swamp without getting one stuck to your face are exceptions, and you generally learn not to rely on them.
-However, the game is so buggy and many of the mechanics so crude that it can be difficult to tell what’s supposed to happen and what isn’t, and this is where the game consistency breaks down.
+However, the game is so buggy and many of the mechanics so crude that it can be difficult to tell what’s supposed to happen and what isn’t, which quickly breaks player trust.

 Part One: Fucking Caves!